Chaupar: Legends

 There are famous stories passed on from generation to generation about kings who played this magnificent game.
 One particular tale tells of a King who had 2 trained mice called "Sundari and Mundari".
 This king would distract his opponent with details, stories and tales.
 He would then casually utter "Sundari and Mundari"; at this point the mice would come and move the pieces around without the opponent noticing.
+Another tale is of Raja Rasalu who plays chaupar with Raja Sirkap and wins his kingdom.

 Set up

 A chopat 'board' is traditionally an embroidered cloth in the shape of a cross.
 Each arm of the cross is divided into three columns and each column is divided into eight squares.
 The “dice” are seven cowry shells.
 The “men” or pieces (Sogtha)are usually made of wood.
 Each player has four men, although variants exist using 8 men each.

 Playing style

 This game is usually played in a bantering manner, and it is quite common for players to mock each other's play just before the choris are thrown, or to attempt to distract their opponent by snorting, cracking knuckles, pretending to spit or making absurd noises to "curse" or spoil the opponent's turn.

 If any of the players does not have his thore (to have killed at least one pawn) by the end of the game, then that player is known to have lost with a bay-thoree, which is the most disgraceful form of losing.